vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tās tu raktatarā varṇair varābhayakarās tathā * //115//

-*dhṛ tacintāmahāratnā man īṣitaphalapradā ḥ * /
+*dhṛtacintāmahāratnā man īṣitaphalapradā ḥ * /

 We have already seen the *siddhis* \( *śl* .
 44\).
 The “great fabulous gem” is the *cintāmaṇi* \(or *mahācintamaṇi* \) supposed to fulfi ll all desires of its pos-sessor.
 It is mentioned in many Sanskrit works.